John L. Flannery: Career

 Flannery began his career at GE in 1987.
 He spent over 20 years at GE Capital holding various leadership roles in the United States, Latin America, and Asia.
 He was named a company officer in 2005.

 In 2009, he was appointed president and CEO of GE India, and in 2013, head of Business Development for all of GE.
 Flannery helped oversee changes in the portfolio, including acquisitions and divestitures in financial services and industry.

 Before his appointment as CEO of General Electric, Flannery led the turnaround of GE Healthcare, focusing on core imaging, creating digital platforms and solutions, and expanding its Life Sciences and cell therapy systems businesses.
 He also launched Sustainable Healthcare Solutions, which develops technology for healthcare providers.

 Flannery was named CEO and Chairman of GE in August 2017.
-On October 1, 2018, he was unanimously voted out by the Board of Directors, "effective immediately" and replaced by board member and former longtime Danaher Corp.
-CEO, H. Lawrence Culp, Jr. Flannery was GE's eleventh CEO and the company's tenth chairman.
+Flannery became GE's eleventh CEO and the company's tenth chairman.
+On October 1, 2018, he was unanimously voted out by the board of directors, "effective immediately" and replaced by board member and former longtime Danaher Corp.
+CEO, H. Lawrence Culp, Jr.

-Flannery was named the new Advisory Director of Charlesbank Capital Partners, LLC on July 15, 2019.
+Flannery was named the new advisory director of Charlesbank Capital Partners, LLC in July 2019.
 He will work on evaluating new investment opportunities as well as growing equity value in the Charlesbank portfolio.

 Personal life

-Based in Chicago as of June 2017, by August he was based instead in Boston.
+Based in Chicago as of June 2017, by August he was based in Boston.
 Flannery is married, with three children and a dog named after Mookie Betts.
 He is an ardent Red Sox fan, and his hobbies include reading, golf, and music.